Algebraic elliptic cohomology theory and flops, I: Oriented cohomology

+We will simplify the notation by dropping auxiliary data, writing for instance $(\sE,\vartheta)$ for a motivic oriented cohomology theory, $A^*$ for an oriented cohomology theory and $\sE^*$ for the oriented cohomology theory $\oct((\sE,\vartheta))$; we may even drop the orientation $\vartheta$ from the notation if the context makes the meaning clear.
+For a motivic oriented cohomology theory $(\sE,\vartheta)$, we let $\phi_\sE:\Laz\to \sE^*(k)$ be the homomorphism classifying the formal group law of the oriented cohomology theory $\sE^*$.
+We say that a motivic oriented cohomology theory $(\sE,\vartheta)$ {\em represents} an oriented cohomology theory $A^*$ if there is an isomorphism of oriented cohomology theories $\alpha:A^*\to \sE^*$.

-\begin{remarks}\ \\ 1.
+\begin{remarks} \ \\ 1.
 The notion of a motivic oriented cohomology theory on $\Sm_k$ is referred to as an ``oriented ring cohomology theory'' in \cite{PPR2}.
 We find this too similar to the term ``oriented cohomology theory'', hence our relabelling.\\ 2.
-The algebraic cobordism $\PP^1$-spectrum $\MGL \in \SH(k)$ is the universal motivic oriented cohomology theory.
-See \cite{PPR1, VoevICM} for the construction of $\MGL$ and \cite{PPR2} for the proof of universality. \end{remarks}
+The algebraic cobordism $\PP^1$-spectrum $\MGL \in \SH(k)$ with its canonical orientation $\vartheta_{\MGL}$ is the universal motivic oriented cohomology theory on $\Sm_k$.
+See \cite{PPR1, VoevICM} for the construction of $(\MGL,\vartheta_{\MGL})$ and \cite{PPR2} for the proof of universality\footnote{In \cite{PPR2} the more restrictive notion of motivic oriented cohomology theory is used, in that the objects are assumed to the commutative ring spectra rather than weak commutative ring spectra.
+As pointed out in \cite[\S1, comments after Theorem 1.4]{L15}, the proofs and results of \cite{PPR2} carry over for oriented weak commutative $\PP^1$ ring spectra without change, as all the arguments use only the resulting cohomology theories on pairs of smooth schemes of finite type}.\\ 3.
+Let $k$ be a field of characteristic zero.
+Since $\MGL^*$ is an oriented cohomology theory, we have the canonical comparison morphism \eqref{eqn:classify} of oriented cohomology theories on $\Sm_k$, $\Theta_{\MGL}: \Omega^*\to \MGL^*$, which is an isomorphism by \cite[Theorem 3.1]{Lev_compare}.
+Thus, for a field of characteristic zero, $\MGL^*$ is the universal oriented cohomology theory on $\Sm_k$. \end{remarks}